Lorti/manu.ninja/src/pages/2016-11-30-thoughts-on-linear-gradients-that-resemble-images/index.md

 </body>
 </html>
 ~~~
-{% endraw %}

 ## Creating linear gradients with equal-width stops

 My second thought was automating the color retrieval process for Harry's concept.
 Though I wanted to detect the optimal color stop positions instead of just slicing the image in four quarters.

 Meanwhile Ben Briggs created a [PostCSS plugin](https://github.com/ben-eb/postcss-resemble-image) that "provides a gradient fallback for an image that loosely resembles the original."
 I decided to amend his plugin instead of publishing another npm package, containing just the algorithm.

 ![](/images/linear-gradient-ben-briggs.jpg)
 ![](/images/linear-gradient-horizontal.jpg)